 The Introduction to Careers course is aimed at providing 9th grade students an opportunity to explore careers so that they can make wise career and course decisions in the future.
-Students will explore careers through a variety of programs, including the OCIS system.
-Students will be exposed to interest inventories, career clusters and related job opportunities.
-This course will also expose students to the foundations of post secondary education, employability, leadership and team building skills, as well as, the integration of technology concepts.
+Students will explore careers through a variety of programs.
+Students will complete interest inventories, career clusters and related job opportunities.
+This course will also expose students to the foundations of post-secondary education, employability, leadership and team building skills, as well as, the integration of technology concepts.